djkeu/Kukuk/README.md

 ## Prototypes
 ### Kukuk [0.1] - Python:
-Experimenting with Pygame and ultimately using Kivy framework for GUI\
+Experimenting with Pygame and ultimately using the Kivy framework for GUI\
 Github repository: https://github.com/djkeu/kukuk_python

 ### Kukuk [0.2] - Kotlin: